khadas/khadas_docs/linux/source/vim4/UpgradeUboot.md

-title: Upgrade U-boot
+title: Upgrade U-Boot
 ---

-## Upgrading U-boot from kernel space
+## Upgrading U-Boot from Kernel Space

-Copy the Debian U-boot package to your board and install it.
+Copy the Debian U-Boot package to your board and install it.

 ```
 $ sudo dpkg -i linux-u-boot-vim4-vendor_1.0.7-2019.01_arm64.deb